 - If the discoloration is water-soluble, wipe it with seltzer water or club soda.

 - To absorb extra oil from an oil-based or grease stain, add talcum powder, foot powder, cornstarch, or baking soda to the tie.
 In a pinch, a slice of white bread may be used to cover the stain.
 Allow the powder (or bread) to remain for a few hours before wiping away the stain with a towel.

 - Blot any liquid spills with a white paper towel or napkin.
 Colorful napkins might cause dye to migrate to your tie.
 To remove the stain, apply a stain removal product whenever feasible.
 Follow the manufacturer’s recommendations for how much to apply and how long to leave it on.

 - Depending on the cloth, hand wash or take to the dry cleaners.

 Specific Tie Fabric Care

-If our first aid kit did not entirely remove the stain, the following step requires you to know what the tie is made of.
+If your first aid kit did not entirely remove the stain, the following step requires you to know what the tie is made of.
 Different textiles need different care.

 Polyester, polyester microfiber, and silk are the three most common fabrics used to manufacture ties.
 Polyester and polyester microfiber are tough materials that are very easy to clean.
-Silk is a fragile fabric that must be treated with care.
+Silk is a fragile fabric that needs to be treated with care.

 Ties Made of Polyester and Polyester Microfiber